Yandina Community Gardens

 23/11/2017 By

-Harvest: July – August when the leaves begin to look tatty and about 3 leaves left.
+Use: Harvest in winter, when the leaves begin to look tatty.
 The corm is harvested 8-10 months after planting.
 Starchy corms are a good source of calcium and iron.
 Wash the taro after harvesting and allow to dry.
 Harvested taro corms can be stored in a dry airy place for 2 – 3 weeks at most.
 After this time they will rot.
 Roast or cook whole to preserve nutrients.
 Poi is a lactic ferment made from boiled taro corms.
 The leaves can be picked 2-4 weeks after planting and take about 6 weeks to mature.
 They can be boiled, pulverised in a blender then added to soups, casseroles and stir-fries.
 They are traditionally used as food wraps and cooked in a mumu or cooking pit.
 Young leaves will take 5-10 minutes to cook while older ones 15-20 minutes before the oxalate crystals have been rendered neutral.
 Can be frozen.

-Filed Under: Know Your Plants Tagged With: edible corm, edible leaves, food wraps, Permaculture, plants, Taro, water plant
+Filed Under: Know Your Plants, Nursery Plants Tagged With: edible corm, Permaculture, Taro, water plant

 Arrowhead